spinne/optimization/README.md

   https://your-githup-username.github.io/your-repository

-  3. Host On Any Webserver - In A Pinch!
+  3. Host On Any Web Server - In A Pinch!

   Download the ZIP from https://github.com/spinne/optimization .
   Unpack it in a local folder.
-  Upload the contents of the /dist folder to a folder on your webserver (FTP?).
+  Upload the contents of the /dist folder to a folder on your web server (FTP?).
-  Use a browser to navigate to the folder on your webserver.
+  Use a browser to navigate to the folder on your web server.

 ## Optimizations

-In order to achive the goals set out in the project specifications I used the Github Pages live version of my code and measured with Pagespeed Insights and the Google Chrome Developer Tools - Timeline.
+In order to achieve the goals set out in the project specifications I used the Github Pages live version of my code and measured with Pagespeed Insights and the Google Chrome Developer Tools - Timeline.